eldridgejm/automata/docs/reference/materials.rst

 *publish* will create a JSON file named ``<output_directory>/materials.json``.
-This file contains nested dictionaries describing the structure of the collection → publication → artifact hierarchy. *All* artifacts, regardless of whether they are released or not, will appear in `materials.json` -- but only artifacts that have been released will be copied to the output directory.
+This file contains nested dictionaries describing the structure of the collection → publication → artifact hierarchy. *All* publications, regardless of whether they have released artifacts or not, will appear in `materials.json`.
+However, only artifacts that have been released will appear.

 Defining a collection with `collection.yaml`